janosmiko/janosmiko.github.io/content/blog/2021-10-01-how-to-debug-varnish.md

 ## The tools we have

-First of all, Varnish provides really good tools for debugging but firstly it can be hard to understand how do they work.
-So let's take a look at them.
+First of all, Varnish provides really good tools for debugging but on first sight it can be hard to understand how do they work.
+Namely these are `varnishlog`, `varnishncsa`, `varnishhist`, `varnishstat`, and `varnishtop`.
+Let's take a look at each of them.

 ### Varnishlog